sdbtools/void-pi/README.md

     - if a bootloader doesn't support a file system (or LVM, or LUKS), then installer will create an ext4 `/boot` partition.
 - LUKS
     - LUKS can be used with GRUB, rEFInd, Limine, and Syslinux.
-    - In case of GRUB whole system is located on LUKS, including encrypted `/boot`
+    - In case of GRUB whole system is located on LUKS, including encrypted `/boot`.
+LUKS1 is used because GRUB2 doesn't support LUKS2.
     - In case of rEFInd and Limine installer will create an unencrypted ext4 `/boot` partition.
+LUKS2 is used.
 - Syslinux
     - In case of UEFI the kernel and initramfs files are located in the EFI system partition (aka ESP), as Syslinux does not (currently) have the ability to access files outside its own partition.
     - MBR is currently unsupported.
     - IA32 (32-bit) is currently unsupported.
+- EFISTUB
+    - In case of UEFI the kernel and initramfs files are located in the EFI system partition (aka ESP).
 - Multi-device support
     - Multi-device configurations are available with BTRFS and LVM.